sammyrulez/django_pydev_command/README.rst

 - **related-projects** projects in the target eclipse workspace you want to add to this project PYTHON_PATH

-- **--src** adopt the "source forlder" pydev convention ( all source files of the application in a folder named ''src'')
+- **--src** adopt the "source folder" pydev convention ( all source files of the application in a folder named ''src'')

 Notes
 =====

-I created this because I hate comming IDE related files ( and I hate to find repos with those file already there)
+I created this because I hate to commit IDE related files ( and I hate to find repos with those file already there)

 Tested on Windows and OSX, Eclipse Juno Service Release 2, PyDev 2.7.3